olegbzk/bambu-monitor/README.md

 # BambuLab Printer Monitor and Telegram Notifier

-Proprietary `Bambu Handy` app push notifications are unreliable and often delayed.
-This project provides an alternative solution.
+Proprietary `Bambu Handy` app notifications are unreliable and often delayed.

-A monitoring service for BambuLab 3D printers that provides real-time status updates and Telegram notifications.
+This project provides a better solution: a monitoring service for BambuLab 3D printers that delivers real-time status updates and Telegram notifications.

 ## Features